lairgiyassir/pystartrails/README.md

 # Example

-This example is structured structured in three parts:
+This example is structured in three parts:

 1. Prepare the folder of your night sky image sequence.
 This repository is actually the sequence_repository attribute of TrailsGenerator class.